Brinda777/careshare-admin/README.md

 ## 📋 **Features**
 - Manage ongoing disaster campaigns and reports.
 - Approve or reject user-submitted disaster reports.
+- Track and update donations, volunteers, and campaigns in real-time.

 ## Available Scripts